-b.
+- b.
 Physical interference with an official is a foul charged to the team for unsportsmanlike conduct.
 (A.R.
-9-2-5-I)

-PENALTY-Team unsportsmanlike conduct.
+9-2-5-I) - PENALTY-Team unsportsmanlike conduct.
 Administer as a dead-ball foul.
 15 yards from the succeeding spot.
 Automatic first down for fouls by Team B if not in conflict with other rules.[S27]

-Disqualified Players and Coaches
+Ejected Players and Coaches

 ARTICLE 6. a.
-Any coach, player or identified squad member in uniform who commits two unsportsmanlike conduct fouls in the same game shall be disqualified.
+Any coach, player or identified squad member in uniform who commits two unsportsmanlike conduct fouls in the same game shall be ejected.

 - b.
-A player disqualified from the game (Rule 2-27-12) must leave the playing enclosure under team supervision within a reasonable amount of time after his disqualification.
-He must remain out of view of the field of play under team supervision for the remainder of the game. - c.
-A player serving a first-half suspension due to his disqualification in the team's previous game may participate in pre-game warm-up activities.
-During the first half he must remain out of view of the field of play under team supervision. - d.
-A coach disqualified from the game must leave the playing enclosure within a reasonable amount of time after the disqualification and must remain out of view of the field of play for the remainder of the game. - e.
-A head coach disqualified from the game may designate a new head coach.
+A player ejected from the game (Rule 2-27-12) must leave the playing enclosure under team supervision within a reasonable amount of time after their ejection.
+The player must remain out of view of the field of play under team supervision for the remainder of the game. - c.
+A player serving a first-half suspension due to their ejection in the team's previous game may participate in pre-game warm-up activities.
+During the first half that player must remain out of view of the field of play under team supervision. - d.
+A coach ejected from the game must leave the playing enclosure within a reasonable amount of time after the ejection and must remain out of view of the field of play for the remainder of the game. - e.
+A head coach ejected from the game may designate a new head coach.